 Other considerations are:

 - How much time are you willing to spend on coursework each day?
 Are you planning on working throughout the program or are you financially able to work less or not at all?

 - Are you willing to take out student loans if necessary?
 Consider how much are you going to make in the chosen specialty versus how much the program costs.

-- Many Nurse Practitioner programs require students to find his or her own preceptors in the area.
+- Many Nurse Practitioner programs require students to find their own preceptors in the area.
 This is usually accomplished by cold-calling physician's offices or clinics looking for a willing NP who will take a student.
 Are you willing to spend the time and energy to do this?

 - Online versus in-classroom

 Many specialties exist within the field of nursing without earning a graduate degree.
-Some nurses may find earning a certificate in something new can change the day-to-day functions dramatically and increase job satisfaction this way.
+Some nurses may find earning a certificate in something new can change their day-to-day functions dramatically and increase job satisfaction this way.
 Case management, wound care, pain management, and legal nurse consulting are some very different options for bedside nurses.
-These are often less expensive and shorter than earning a MSN degree.
+For MSN-educated nurses, post-master’s certificate programs are available, which help them change specialties without having to earn another graduate degree.
+These are often less expensive and shorter than earning an MSN or DNP degree as well.